 Max Renny – Executive Chef / Partner

 Since then, Max has been overseeing projects as Executive Chef / Partner for PSH and recently developed, headed up the food concepts and production for the Wild Horse Tavern on Manhattan’s Upper Eastside, Tribeca’s Church Street Tavern and The Anthony in Greenwich Village.
 Where he’s created Globally inspired American menus, with stand-out items like, Crispy Duck & Waffles, BBQ Tete de Cochon (a Carolina Style Chopped Pork Sandwich) a French Onion Fondue and the Steakhouse inspired Dry-Aged Tony Prime Burger.
-Max was also instrumental in both the creation and production of Church Street Tavern’s much acclaimed Tavern Burger.
+Along with Chef Ryan Skeen, Max was instrumental in both the creation and production of Church Street Tavern’s much acclaimed Tavern Burger (New York Magazine’s “50 Most Important Burgers” List).
+Max also continues to collaborate with PSH Chef Ricky Arias on the creation of the ongoing menus and recipes for Ethyl’s alcohol & food.

-As of October 2017, Max is bringing his unique twist on American food to the Hudson Valley’s Heritage Food & Drink in Wappinger’s Falls NY.
+Max’s latest project was bringing his unique twist of American food to one of the Hudson Valley’s “Best New American Restaurants” Heritage Food & Drink, in Wappinger’s Falls NY.

 “My style tends to have a lot of [Asian] influences: mixing lighter flavors with French techniques, using a lot of fresh herbs, brazes and brines, all those things add a nice depth of flavor to the food I like to do,” he said in a 2015 interview with Metro New York.
 Chef Max Renny has also been featured in Gothamist, Time Out New York, The Tribeca Citizen and Guest of a Guest among others.

-Max currently resides in Newburgh, NY with his wife Sarah and their sons Austin and Frankie.
+Max currently resides in Newburgh, NY with his wife Sarah and their 3 children.

 John Daley’s journey into food has led him around the world and back again, through many different cuisines and stations in the industry.